Phase retrieval with Bregman divergences and application to audio signal recovery: Experiments

 \section{Experiments}

 In this section, we conduct experiments on PR tasks.
 We first assess the potential of the proposed algorithms for recovering signals from exact (i.e., non-modified) spectrograms.
 Then, we consider a PR task from modified spectrograms, as often encountered in audio applications.
-In the spirit or reproducible research, we will release the code related to those experiments along with the final version of the paper.
-Besides, audio examples of reconstructed signals are available online.\footnote{\url{https://magronp.github.io/demos/jstsp21.html}}
+In the spirit or reproducible research, the code related to those experiments is available online.\footnote{\url{https://github.com/phvial/PRBregDiv}} We also provide audio examples of reconstructed signals.\footnote{\url{https://magronp.github.io/demos/jstsp21.html}}